Everything You Need to Know About 1p Per Hour Electric Heaters (March 2025 update)

 Morris tube heaters are often nicknamed 1p per hour heaters because of their low running costs.
 They feature a slim profile and provide gentle background heat at a relatively low running cost.

-While the exact cost per hour will depend on factors like electricity rates and the specific heater model, many tubular heaters are marketed as operating close to the 1p per hour target, making them a great option to reduce heating expenses.
+While the exact cost per hour will depend on factors like electricity rates and the specific heater model, many tubular heaters are marketed as operating close to the 1p per hour target, making them a great option for reducing heating expenses.

 The Myth of 1p Per Hour Heaters